caseyishere/project2/README.md

 This query calculates the difference in dual enrollments from 12/01/18 and 12/01/15.
 The public totals is the number of total enrollees across all dual eligible programs.
 The FIPS is just the state code.

 These where the results.
-Kern county had the biddference difference in dual enrollment with over 2,000 new enrollees.
+Kern county had the biggest difference in dual enrollment with over 2,000 new enrollees.
 <img width="1042" alt="Dual_18_15_results" src="https://github.com/user-attachments/assets/b3a3fc25-ff9a-43d6-8330-5b7f0128a5fd" />

 The second query :